rhit-chenl3/rhit-chenl3/README.md

 Hi, I'm Leo and I'm a full-stack engineer!
 After realizing my passion for programming, I enrolled in Flatiron School's full-stack software engineering program.

 My passion for engineering started when I joined the First Robotics Competition in my junior year of high school.
 I then completed my bachelor's degree in mechanical engineering at Rose-Hulman Institute of Technology and throughout my senior year I worked on multiple highly-collaborative team projects with clients such as Cummins Turbo Technology while taking opportunities to hone my skills as a developer.
-I've
+I've built a variety of projects in team-based environments, allowing me to develop effective communication and project management skills.

 Having recently graduated from the software engineering course, I excited to see where this path takes me!
 If you are looking for a driven adept full-stack engineer that loves taking on new challenges please don't hesitate to contact me!